openai/roboschool/README.md

 git clone https://github.com/openai/roboschool && cd roboschool
 ```

-The system-level dependencies of roboschool are qt5 (with opengl), boost-python3 (or boost-python if you are compiling with python2), and assimp.
-Also,
+The system-level dependencies of roboschool are qt5 (with opengl), boost-python3 (or boost-python if you are compiling with python2), assimp and cmake.
-some version of graphics libraries is required.
+Linux-based distros will need patchelf utility to tweak the runtime paths.
+Also, some version of graphics libraries is required.
-Qt5 and assimp are rather straightforward to install:
+Qt5, assimp, cmake and patchelf are rather straightforward to install:

 - Ubuntu / Debian:

     ```bash
-    sudo apt-get install qtbase5 libqt5opengl5-dev libassimp-dev
+    sudo apt-get install qtbase5 libqt5opengl5-dev libassimp-dev cmake patchelf
     ```

 - OSX:

     ```bash
-    brew install qt assimp
+    brew install qt assimp cmake
     ```

 Next, we'll need boost-python3.
 On osx `brew install boost-python3` is usually sufficient, however, on linux it is not always available as a system-level package.